 Motivating people for change is an extremely difficult thing too.
-Alan Monroe, developed a five-step process called “Monroe’s Motivated Sequence” in order to do this.
+Alan Monroe developed a five-step process called “Monroe’s Motivated Sequence” in order to do this.
 His process follows the psychological steps of persuasion.

 After gaining the attention of the audience, it is necessary to establish the need.
-The need is the problem that must be solve.
+The need is the problem that must be solved.
 You want to get the audience concerned about the problem so that they care about a solution.

-To establish need in my non-smoking ordinance speech, I might share statistics on smoking use and the health consequences.
+To establish the need in my non-smoking ordinance speech, I might share statistics on smoking use and the health consequences.
 However, I would need specific local examples and stats due to the nature of the topic.
-Vague examples of smoking affecting the world lacks relevance for people.
+Vague examples of smoking affecting the world lack relevance for people.
 Local examples of smoking’s impact would probably be more powerful

 Satisfaction is the explanation of the solution to the problem.
 Here, you share how your plan will solve the problem.
 You must provide a clear explanation of the solution in order for the audience to understand.